wso2/k8s-api-operator/docs/GettingStarted/quick-start-guide.md

 - Import the API to the API portal. **[IMPORTANT]**

     You need to change the API life cycle status to **PUBLISHED** before importing the API.
 You can edit the api.yaml file located in online-store/Meta-information/
+    For testing purpose use *admin* as username and password when prompted.
     ```
     >> apictl import-api -f online-store/ -e k8s -k